 Our reputation is based on the top-rated research of our faculty, internationally recognized for its high quality.
 In small seminars and colloquia and in one-on-one supervision in a variety of settings, our faculty train you to become excellent researchers and first-rate teachers.
 This is a broad as well as strong department, allowing for the study of most regions and periods of history.
 We also have strong offerings, independent of regions or chronology, devoted to themes such as the History of Gender & Sexuality, History and Memory, Historical Teaching and Practice, Cultural History, and Family History.

-Indiana University is one of the leaders in area studies, among them‚ African Studies‚ East Asian Studies‚ Jewish Studies‚ Latin American and Caribbean Studies‚ Polish Studies‚ Russian and East European Studies‚ Central Eurasian Studies, and West European Studies.
+Indiana University is one of the leaders in area studies, among them‚ African Studies‚ East Asian Studies‚ Jewish Studies‚ Latin American and Caribbean Studies‚ Polish Studies‚ Russian and East European Studies‚ Central Eurasian Studies, and European Studies.
 These programs offer an unprecedented opportunity to broaden your training by their interest in the languages, cultures, politics, and economics of these areas.
 Many provide assistantships and Foreign Language and Area Studies Fellowships for students studying foreign languages.

 - Professional development opportunities

 Our department is the home of four prestigious journals:

 - The American Historical Review is the journal of the major professional organization in the U.S. devoted to the study of history, the American Historical Association

 - The Journal of American History is the journal of the Organization of American Historians, the major professional organization devoted to the history of the U.S.